rse/vingester/README.md

   by any peer and set to the target framerate if the video stream is part of the preview or program at any receiving peer.

+- **Main Capturing Process**:

+  Although Vingester runs each browser instance in two dedicated separate processes (one for the content rendering and one for the output encoding), the underlying Electron technology currently allows Vingester only to capture the Web Contents from within the main process.
+So, in the chain of content rendering, output capturing and output encoding, the output capturing is the bottleneck, as it cannot use multiple processes.
+For 1 to 3 browser instances, this usually does not matter very much.
+But if you want to use more browser instances, you better should optimize your Vingester setup by running multiple Vingester instances and spread your N browser instances onto for instance N/3 Vingester instances.

+  Suppose you want to ingest 6 OBS.Ninja sessions with Vingester.
+Under Windows, create three individual shortcuts to the `Vingester.exe` and edit its properties by adding the command-line options `--tag=<name>
+  --profile=<dir> --config=<dir>.yaml` where `<name>` is something
+  like `OBSN-1-2`, `OBSN-3-4` and `OSBN-5-6` and `<dir>` is the fully qualified filesystem path like `C:\Users\<username>\Desktop\OBSN-1-2`, like `C:\Users\<username>\Desktop\OBSN-3-4` and like `C:\Users\<username>\Desktop\OBSN-5-6`.
+When you now start Vingester with these shortcuts you get dedicated instances with their own config, etc. In the example, you get 3 Vingester instances, each handles 2 OBS.Ninja sessions.
+This way your get 3 instead of just 1 processes which perform the output capturing.

+### Standard Modes

 These performance aspects all together mean, you should use only one of the following modes of operation in practice: